- Patients Patients

 This test may exhibit interference when sample is collected from a person who is consuming a supplement with a high dose of biotin (also termed as vitamin B7 or B8, vitamin H, or coenzyme R).
 It is recommended to ask all patients who may be indicated for this test about biotin supplementation.
 Patients should be cautioned to stop biotin consumption at least 72 hours prior to the collection of a sample.

-Should be used in conjunction with antithyroglobulin test, since autoimmune thyroiditis may demonstrate a response to antigens other than thyroid microsomes.
-To order both antithyroglobulin and antimicrosomal tests, use profile 006684.
-Other autoimmune disorders such as Sjögren's syndrome, lupus erythematosus, rheumatoid arthritis, pernicious anemia, and others may be positive for antimicrosomal and antithyroglobulin.
-Patients with myxedema, granulomatous thyroiditis, nontoxic nodular goiter, and thyroid carcinoma may occasionally produce thyroid antibodies.
+This test should be used in conjunction with an antithyroglobulin test, since autoimmune thyroiditis may demonstrate a response to antigens other than thyroid microsomes.
+To order both antithyroglobulin and antimicrosomal tests, use Test No. 006684.
+Other autoimmune disorders such as Sjögren's syndrome, lupus erythematosus, rheumatoid arthritis, pernicious anemia and others may be positive for antimicrosomal and antithyroglobulin.
+Patients with myxedema, granulomatous thyroiditis, nontoxic nodular goiter and thyroid carcinoma may occasionally produce thyroid antibodies.

 Electrochemiluminescence immunoassay (ECLIA)